MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-distribution generalization; Domain generalization
   - <details><summary>Digest</summary> This paper presents the first review of recent advances in this area.
 First, we provide a formal definition of domain generalization and discuss several related fields.
 We then thoroughly review the theories related to domain generalization and carefully analyze the theory behind generalization.

-- Margin Calibration for Long-Tailed Visual Recognition. [[paper]](https://arxiv.org/abs/2112.07225)
-  - Yidong Wang, Bowen Zhang, Wenxin Hou, Zhen Wu, Jindong Wang, and Takahiro Shinozaki. *ACML 2022*
-  - Key Word: long-tailed recognition; imbalance learning
-  - <details><summary>Digest</summary> We study the relationship between the margins and logits (classification scores) and empirically observe the biased margins and the biased logits are positively correlated.
-We propose MARC, a simple yet effective MARgin Calibration function to dynamically calibrate the biased margins for unbiased logits.
-MARC is extremely easy: just three lines of code.

-- Domain generalization for activity recognition via adaptive feature fusion. [[paper]](https://arxiv.org/abs/2207.11221)
-  - Xin Qin, Jindong Wang, Yiqiang Chen, Wang Lu, and Xinlong Jiang. *ACM TIST 2022*
-  - Key Word: Domain generalization; Activity recognition.
-  - <details><summary>Digest</summary> We propose Adaptive Feature Fusion for Activity Recognition (AFFAR), a domain generalization approach that learns to fuse the domain-invariant and domain-specific representations to improve the model’s generalization performance.
-AFFAR takes the best of both worlds where domain-invariant representations enhance the transferability across domains and domain-specific representations leverage the model discrimination power from each domain.

-- Memory-Guided Multi-View Multi-Domain Fake News Detection. [[paper]](https://arxiv.org/abs/2206.12808)
-  - Yongchun Zhu, Qiang Sheng, Juan Cao, Qiong Nan, Kai Shu, Minghui Wu, Jindong Wang, and Fuzhen Zhuang. *IEEE TKDE 2022*
-  - Key Word: Multi-domain learning; out-of-distribution generalization.
-  - <details><summary>Digest</summary> We propose a Memory-guided Multi-view Multi-domain Fake News Detection Framework (M3FEND) to address these two challenges.
-We model news pieces from a multi-view perspective, including semantics, emotion, and style.
-Specifically, we propose a Domain Memory Bank to enrich domain information which could discover potential domain labels based on seen news pieces and model domain characteristics.
-Then, with enriched domain information as input, a Domain Adapter could adaptively aggregate discriminative information from multiple views for news in various domains.

-- Decoupled Federated Learning for ASR with Non-IID Data. [[paper]](https://arxiv.org/abs/2206.09102)
-  - Han Zhu, Jindong Wang , Gaofeng Cheng, Pengyuan Zhang, and Yonghong Yan. *Interspeech 2022*
-  - Key Word: Non-IID; Federated learning; Speech recognition.
-  - <details><summary>Digest</summary> We tackle the non-IID issue in FL-based ASR with personalized FL, which learns personalized models for each client.
-Concretely, we propose two types of personalized FL approaches for ASR.
-Firstly, we adapt the personalization layer based FL for ASR, which keeps some layers locally to learn personalization models.
-Secondly, to reduce the communication and computation costs, we propose decoupled federated learning (DecoupleFL).

-- Semantic-Discriminative Mixup for Generalizable Sensor-based Cross-domain Activity Recognition. [[paper]](http://arxiv.org/abs/2206.06629)
-  - Wang Lu, Jindong Wang, Yiqiang Chen, Sinno Pan, Chunyu Hu, and Xin Qin. *ACM UbiComp 2022*
-  - Key Word: Domain generalization; Activity recognition.
-  - <details><summary>Digest</summary> We propose a novel method called Semantic-Discriminative Mixup (SDMix) for generalizable cross-domain HAR.
-Firstly, we introduce semantic-aware Mixup that considers the activity semantic ranges to overcome the semantic inconsistency brought by domain differences.
-Secondly, we introduce the large margin loss to enhance the discrimination of Mixup to prevent misclassification brought by noisy virtual labels.

-- Exploiting Adapters for Cross-lingual Low-resource Speech Recognition. [[paper]](https://arxiv.org/abs/2105.11905)
-  - Wenxin Hou, Han Zhu, Yidong Wang, Jindong Wang, Tao Qin, Renjun Xu, and Takahiro Shinozaki. *TASLP 2022*
-  - Key Word: Cross-domain learning; Speech recognition.
-  - <details><summary>Digest</summary> We propose a novel algorithms called SimAdapter for explicitly learning knowledge from adapters.
-Our algorithm leverages adapters which can be easily integrated into the Transformer structure.MetaAdapter leverages meta-learning to transfer the general knowledge from training data to the test language.
-SimAdapter aims to learn the similarities between the source and target languages during fine-tuning using the adapters.

 - Learning causal semantic representation for out-of-distribution prediction. [[paper]](https://arxiv.org/abs/2011.01681)
   - Chang Liu, Xinwei Sun, Jindong Wang , Haoyue Tang, Tao Li, Tao Qin, Wei Chen, and Tie-Yan Liu. *NeurIPS 2021*